 There is an increasing focus by governments, customers, investors and other stakeholders on climate change, sustainability, ESG performance and energy transition matters.
 Negative attitudes or perceptions towards the oil and gas industry and fossil fuel products, as well as their relationship to the environment have led governments, non-governmental organizations and companies to implement initiatives to conserve energy and promote the use of lower carbon energy sources.
 The Company's long-term success depends on its ability to effectively address the energy transition from fossil-based systems of energy production and consumption to lower carbon energy sources.
-The Company's success will require adapting its equipment and technologies to comply with evolving government regulations and customer requirements and preferences, as well as collaborating with customers to develop solutions to reduce the GHG emissions from pressure pumping operations.
+This will require the Company to lower the carbon impact of its products and services and adapt its equipment and technologies to comply with evolving government regulations and customer requirements and preferences, including collaborating with customers to develop solutions to reduce the GHG emissions from pressure pumping operations.
 If the energy transition landscape changes faster than anticipated or in a manner that the Company does not anticipate, the demand for the Company's products and services could be adversely affected, as well as their operating costs and asset valuation.
-Furthermore, if the Company fails or is perceived to not effectively manage energy transition risks and opportunities, or if investors or financial institutions shift funding away from companies in fossil fuel-related industries, the Company's access to capital or the market for its securities could be negatively impacted.
+Furthermore, if the Company fails, or is perceived to fail, in effectively managing energy transition risks and opportunities and/or lowering its carbon impact, then it could potentially lose engagement with customers and access to capital or the market for its securities.